 The facts are clear; debit reforms are working, and if anything, Congress should act to strengthen them or address the excessive and hidden credit card fees American consumers and merchants pay every year.
 Bank self-reported data has shown that the cost of accepting debit has actually decreased 44 percent since the reforms were implemented.
 By becoming more efficient, the largest issuers are now collecting a profit of almost 500 percent on a debit transaction currently under the cap.
-6 This is even further evidence that the reforms are working and that competition and transparency are indeed a good thing.
+This is even further evidence that the reforms are working and that competition and transparency are indeed a good thing.

-Thank you for your consideration of our concerns and opposition to the current misguided attempts to repeal the debit reforms that have benefited so many.
-We will continue to actively oppose H.R.
-5465 and any efforts to repeal or weaken the law and ask every Member of Congress to do the same.
+Thank you for your consideration of our concerns and opposition to the current misguided attempts to repeal the successful pro-competitive debit reforms that have benefited so many.
+We will continue to actively oppose.
+H.R.
+5983 the "Choice" Act, and H.R 5465 and any other efforts to harm main street retailers and ask every Member of Congress to do the same.